 Curry has been on my dinner rotation quite often lately.
 Maybe you tried the eggplant one I shared with you recently.
-Well here’s another take on this versatile dish and a little more info on how to make it your own.
+Well, here’s another take on this versatile dish and a little more info on how to make it your own.

 People often think that curry is spicy, and this isn’t always true.
 The powdered spice labeled simply as “curry” in stores is actually often on the sweet side.
 But there are many other varieties with a bit more kick available.
-You can also make your own if you have spices you want to use up and want to control the heat.
-I like Alton Brown’s basic curry spice, but suggest toasting the spices before grinding to really bring out their flavor.
+You can also make your own if you have spices you want to use up and control the heat.
+I like Alton Brown’s basic curry spice but suggest toasting the spices before grinding to really bring out their flavor.

 Often, I use a paste, like the one pictured here.
 I don’t use too many condiment-like products in my cooking, but this is one I don’t mind buying rather than making.
 I have made it before but found it doesn’t keep as nicely.
 If you want to give it a go, here’s the one I tried.
-It’s vaguely similar to the dry spice mix but has some fresh ingredients, like chiles, garlic, tomatoes and vinegar in addition to the spices.
+It’s vaguely similar to the dry spice mix but has some fresh ingredients, like chiles, garlic, tomatoes, and vinegar, in addition to the spices.
 You can find both Indian and Thai pastes, in varying heat levels, available in most stores.
 I find they keep well for some time in the fridge.

 Here’s everything that went in the curry.
-Leeks, cauliflower, cooked winter squash, corn I had frozen from the summer, and a red pepper.
+Leeks, cauliflower, cooked winter squash, corn I had frozen from the summer, and red pepper.
 That tomato never actually made it.

-Tofu was my protein of choice.
+The tofu was my protein of choice.
 And coconut milk made for a nice sauce to the dish.
 It also makes this more of a Thai curry than Indian.

 It doesn’t take long for everything to come together in a vegetable curry – another reason why I’ve been making it so often.
-It’s quick and I can use whatever I like.
+It’s quick, and I can use whatever I like.
 By keeping curry paste (or spice) on hand and a few cans (or a carton) of coconut milk, I know I can make this at any time of the year and even last minute.